 There are many reasons why a couple or individual would opt for gender selection.
-The primary reason for gender selection tends to be family balancing.
-This essentially means that if you have always wanted a girl but have only had sons, family balancing can help ensure you get to raise a baby girl.
+The primary reason for gender selection is family balancing.
+This essentially means that if you have always wanted a girl but have only had sons, family balancing is the act of using IVF to ensure you get to raise a baby girl.

-There are deeply personal reasons for wanting to select gender, and we aim to respect your decision.
+There are deeply personal reasons for wanting to select a gender with IVF, and we aim to respect your decision.
 If you are wondering about gender selection and if it’s a good option for your needs, we can discuss this during the consultation process at our Los Angeles fertility clinic.